Manifold Learning and Nonlinear Homogenization: Example 1: Semilinear elliptic equations with highly oscillatory media

 To solve~\cref{eqn:semi_elliptic}, the discretization has to resolve $\eps$, but in the limit~\cref{eqn:homo_elliptic}, the discretization is independent of $\eps$.
 This suggests significant opportunities for cost savings: The information contained in $O(1/\eps)$ degrees of freedom can be expressed with $O(1)$ degrees of freedom.

 The literature for numerical homogenization is rich, particularly for the linear setting when $f=0$.
 Relevant approaches include the multiscale finite element method (MsFEM)~\cite{HoWu:1997,EfHoWu:2000,HoWuCa:1999}, the heterogeneous multiscale method (HMM)~\cite{EWEn:2003,AbSc:2005,EMiZh:2005}, the generalized finite element method~\cite{BaMe:1997,BaLi:2011}, upscaling based on harmonic coordinates~\cite{OwZh:2007}, elliptic solvers based on $\mathcal{H}$-matrices~\cite{Be:2007,Ha:2015}, the reduced basis method~\cite{AbBaVi:2015,AbBa:2012}, the use of localization~\cite{MaPe:2014}, and the methods based on random SVD~\cite{ChLiLuWr:2018randomized,ChLiLuWr:2018,ChLiLuWr:2019}, to name a few.
 The analytical understanding of the homogenized equation is essential in the construction of these methods~\cite{Al:1992}.
-When randomness presents, one can also look for low dimensional representation of the solutions in the random space~\cite{HOU2017375,LiZhangZhao_dimension_reduction,HouLiZhang_low_dimension}.
+When randomness presents, one can also look for low dimensional representation of the solutions in the random space~\cite{HOU2017375,LiZhangZhao_dimension_reduction,HouLiZhang_low_dimension,ChEfLeZh:2018cluster}.

 The literature for nonlinear problems is not as rich.
-There are several works on quasilinear problems, all of which can be seen as extensions of classical methods, including the MsFEM~\cite{EfHoGi:2004,ChSa:2008,EfHo:2009}, the HMM~\cite{EMiZh:2005,AbVi:2014}, the generalized finite element method~\cite{EfGaLiPr:2014}, the local orthogonal decomposition method~\cite{HeMaPe:2014}, and the reduced basis method~\cite{AbBaVi:2015}.
+There are several works on quasilinear problems, all of which can be seen as extensions of classical methods, including the MsFEM~\cite{EfHoGi:2004,ChSa:2008,EfHo:2009}, the HMM~\cite{EMiZh:2005,AbVi:2014}, the generalized finite element method~\cite{EfGaLiPr:2014}, the local orthogonal decomposition method~\cite{HeMaPe:2014}, the reduced basis method~\cite{AbBaVi:2015} and nonlocal multicontinua upscaling~\cite{ChEfLeWh:2018nonlinear}.
 These solvers must be designed carefully for specific nonlinear equations.
 By contrast, our method makes use of the low-rankness of the solution sets and could be applied with minor modification to different equations.